-- Students will pay the School of Business 4+1 MBA fee. - Students must earn a "B" or better in the undergraduate 4+1 course. - Students must successfully complete the additional graduate assignment. - Students must apply to the School of Business MBA program within two years of graduating with their undergraduate degree.
+- Students will pay the School of Business 4+1 MBA fee. - Students must earn a "B" or better in undergraduate 4+1 courses. - Students must successfully complete the additional graduate assignment graded by the graduate faculty. - Students must apply to the School of Business MBA program within two years of graduating with their undergraduate degree.
 After two years, the MBA core courses can no longer be counted.

-Admission into the 4+1 MBA Program
+Admission into the 4+1 Undergraduate-to-MBA Program

-4+1 Undergraduate-to-MBA students need to apply to the program within two years of their undergraduate graduation.
-Once a Park 4+1 MBA student is admitted into the program, they will complete the requirements outlined below.

-Students who are enrolled in the 4+1 MBA program are not guaranteed admission into the MBA program.
-Admission into the MBA program is determined after the student has successfully completed their undergraduate degree.

-(Note: The MBA program will track 4+1 MBA students and courses awarded as a validated course.
-The director of the Master of Business Administration program will apply the validated course once a student is accepted into the MBA program.)
+Students who are enrolled in the 4+1 Undergraduate-to-MBA program are not guaranteed admission into the MBA program.
+Admission into the MBA program is determined after the student has successfully completed their undergraduate degree and applied to the MBA program.
+The MBA program will track 4+1 MBA students and courses awarded as a validated course.
+To receive graduate credit, the 4+1 Undergraduate-to-MBA student must apply to Park University's MBA program within two years of their undergraduate graduation.
+Once a Park 4+1 MBA student is admitted into Park's MBA program, the director of the Master of Business Administration program will apply the validated 4+1 course(s).